Owning a dangerous dog

 A dog that is kept for the purpose of guarding non-residential premises, or a dog that has been trained to attack or bite any person or any thing when attached to or worn by a person, is automatically a dangerous dog under the Domestic Animals Act 1994.

-This information does not apply to guard dogs on non-residential premises, for specific information on these dogs refer to the section on Guard Dogs.
+This information does not apply to guard dogs on non-residential premises, for specific information on these dogs refer to the section on guard dogs.

 Requirements for keeping declared dangerous dogs

 Owners of dangerous dogs have imposed on them a series of obligations to make sure that members of the public are not attacked by such a dog.
 There are penalties for noncompliance.
 This page provides an overview of the requirements relating to dangerous dog provisions in the Act and the prescribed requirements in the Domestic Animals Regulations 2015.
+This information can also be viewed on the dangerous dogs fact sheet.

-The owner of the dog must ensure that the animal is implanted with an ISO microchip in accordance with the Regulations (unless already microchipped prior to 20 May 2003).
+The owner of the dog must ensure that the animal is implanted with an ISO microchip in accordance with the regulations (unless already microchipped prior to 20 May 2003).

-This microchip identification number, along with other information as specified in the Regulations, must be supplied to the council with which the dog is registered within 7 days of the dog being microchipped.
+This microchip identification number, along with other information as specified in the regulations, must be supplied to the council with which the dog is registered within 7 days of the dog being microchipped.

 As of 10 April 2006, it is a requirement to desex all dangerous dogs that have been declared due to attack.
 Newly declared dogs (due to attack) must be immediately desexed unless the owner obtains a certificate from a veterinarian stating the dog cannot be desexed for health reasons.